-The most difficult part about my decision to move to Boulder was knowing that I was giving up my second grade teaching position at a great school I had been at since I started my career.
+Tell us a little bit about your move to Boulder and lifestyle change in pursuing the Olympic Trials qualifier: The most difficult part about my decision to move to Boulder was knowing that I was giving up my second grade teaching position at a great school I had been at since I started my career.
 I was incredibly blessed with great students and a great faculty who still support me to this day, so it was hard to leave that behind.
 In Boulder I decided that I would put my teaching career on hold to fully commit to my goal, knowing that the future had a lot of unkowns but I had to give it a shot.

 Yes, the 2:44:58 was CHIP time.
 The rules state you must qualify with GUN time.
 My gun time was 2:45:02.
 Hearing the news that I was possibly out of the trials, again, was gut wrenching.
 The days I waited to hear if the appeal went through were excruciating.
 I was on an emotional roller coaster.
 Again, Lee was the one to call me and tell me that I had officially, officially made it.
 I felt like my heart had been lifted out of my body and broke down in tears of relief and happiness.